How many times have you caught yourself ignoring service emails just because they sounded too monotonous? Or too boring? Or just plain lifeless?

 Another great benefit of using customer service email templates is that they help maintain consistency.

 For example, different customer service executives of your brand may receive the same query ten times a day.
-While in a natural case their solutions may sound different or vary to some extent, with the right template, consistency is assured.
+Their solutions may sound different or vary to some extent but, with the right template, consistency is assured.

-This will keep your responses synced up and will save you and your customers a whole lotta headache.
+This will keep your responses synced up and will save you and your customers a great deal of hassle.

-While selling more may not be the main aim of your customer service emails, you can still do it with them.
+While selling more may not be the main aim of your customer service emails, you can still benefit from a well crafted email that touches on upselling so your customer can get even further benefits.

-When a customer comes to you with a problem that you may not have an immediate solution to, in case of cheaper products you can put forward a sweet proposal.
+When a customer comes to you with a problem that you may not have an immediate solution to, in place of offering them to go with one of your competitors, you can upsell them on upgrading to include what they’re missing.

 Let us take an example.

 A customer complains to you about a product that they recently bought from you.
-Now, there can be two ways of dealing with this problem.
+Now, there are two ways of dealing with this problem.

 Bad response example: